Guide to Halloween 2023 at Disneyland

 Oogie Boogie Bash – A Disney Halloween Party

-Oogie Boogie Bash seems like a good place to start this guide as it is the major Halloween offering, which is in its fourth year in 2023.
+Oogie Boogie Bash seems like a good place to start the substantive portion of this guide as it is the major Halloween offering, which is in its fifth year in 2024.
 We won’t fixate on this party too much as we have the aforementioned Guide to Oogie Boogie Bash – A Disney Halloween Party that covers it in excruciating detail.

 It’s a really well done (if uneven) event with a lot of selling points and more than enough to fill an evening, which is where our strategy guide so you know what to prioritize comes into play.
-We attended the party for both of its first two years, and had a blast.
-Read our Photos & Review: Oogie Boogie Bash Party Report for more on what we did, photos, etc.
+We’ve attended the party every single year, and always have a blast.
+Read our Photos & Review: Oogie Boogie Bash Party Report for more on what we did, photos, etc. last year.

 Additionally, there are a few things you need to know about Oogie Boogie Bash – A Disney Halloween Party…

 First, Oogie Boogie Bash sells out quickly.
-In fact, tickets for last year’s Oogie Boogie Bash sold out in record time.
-The same will likely happen this year when tickets go on sale, so you’ll want to be prepared and buy them ASAP if you’re hoping to attend.
+The same will likely happen in 2024 when tickets go on sale, so if you’re already planning ahead, be prepared and buy them ASAP if you’re hoping to attend.
 (We will be closely monitoring what’s released and will notify subscribers of our free email newsletter immediately when Oogie Boogie Bash dates are announced!)

 Second, on nights when Oogie Boogie Bash is occurring, DCA closes at 6 pm.
 This is significant because it results in Disneyland being more crowded on party days and DCA being less crowded until around 4 pm, as tourists don’t want to use their tickets for what amounts to a little over a half day at DCA.